Schedule time on the Campus!

 How do I apply as an early decision candidate?

 To submit an early decision application students should file the Application for Freshman Admission with the application fee (or request for a fee waiver) by November 15 for Round I and by January 15 for Round II.
-Candidates should check the box on page one of the application indicating that they are applying for early decision and submit the signed Early Decision Agreement Form with the application.
+Candidates should check the box on page one of the application indicating that they are applying for early decision and submit the signed Early Decision Agreement Form with the application (the Early Decision Agreement Form can be found on the Common Application website.)

 When will I receive a decision on my application?